rebecalvarez/email-camp-AIM2/README.md

 This campaign was created to inform clients of a new inventory management product.
 This product is now available at the Microsoft Business Central App Source.

+Developed with HTML, CSS and Media Queries, the images are located in mailChimp.

 ### This email has four forms of call to action.

 * Buttons to go to Microsoft AppSource